 John 3:27 John answered and said, A man can receive nothing, except it be given him from heaven.

 John the Baptist's faith, wisdom, and humility really came to the fore here in his understanding of this truth.
 Neither Jesus nor John perceived themselves as rivals for men's attention.
 There was no spirit of competition between them.
 Each saw himself as having been assigned a place in God's eternal plan, and that he had no right to lay claim to a place or an honor given to another by God.
-Each, by faith, allowed the Father to determine the course of their operation, and the success and the failure as men, the unconverted, might perceive their operation.
+Each, by faith, allowed the Father to determine the course of his operation, and the success and the failure as men, the unconverted, might perceive their operation.
 These two men lived by faith.
 They were not competing.